 This means that the registration data has already been processed and verified by the upstream systems.
-The certificates are then issued on the basis of the trusted data from cIAM.
+The certificates are then issued based on the trusted data from cIAM.
 See Chapters 1.3.2 and 3.2.3 for more information.